Prompt Library · 36 prompts

 Content

-- My audience: [describe your followers]
+- My target audience: [describe your follower base]

-- My tone: [e.g. "direct and a bit provocative", "warm and educational", "humorous"]
+- My tone: [e.g., "direct and slightly provocative", "warm and educational", "humorous"]

 - What I do NOT do: [what you want to avoid]